 My passion lies at the intersection of machine learning, data science, and healthcare.
 I believe we can integrate AI into medicine to make life easier for doctors and better for patients.
+My present focus is on computer vision and deep learning.
+I love PyTorch and hate TensorFlow.

 Apply machine learning to various medical image analysis problems.